 Gold Park Campground

 Located in the Holy Cross Wilderness area near Homestake Reservoir, Gold Park Campground is approximately 20 miles from Vail.
-The closest town is Red Cliff, but more services are found in Minturn, just off I-70 and 13 miles from the campground.
+The closest town is Red Cliff, but you can find more services in Minturn, just off I-70 and 13 miles from the campground.

 There are 11 campsites, most of which accommodate rigs up to 40-feet long.
 Vault toilets are available, but there are no hookups or water within the campground.
 None of these sites can be reserved, so they are first-come, first-serve.

 About 40 minutes from Vail lies a beautiful mountain lake with a number of hiking trails traversing the White River National Forest and up into the surrounding mountains.
-Piney Lake is a great location for fishing and canoeing, but the road to this dispersed camping area is dirt and not really suited for RVs.
-However, you may want to scout it with a car first, as once you get to the area, there are plenty of places to pull off the road for boondocking.
+Piney Lake is a great location for fishing and canoeing, but the road to this dispersed camping area is dirt and not really suited for large RVs.
+If you are unsure, you may want to scout it with a car first, as once you get to the area, there are plenty of places to pull off the road for boondocking.

 There are no defined campsites here, just peace and quiet.
 So if you have a Class B van or a 4-wheel-drive vehicle and a tent, Piney Lake may just be your ticket to paradise.